 - 1.17 The permittee shall monitor, in a satisfactory manner, the virgin aggregate feed rate and the RAP feed rate to EUHMAPLANT on a continuous basis.
 [R 336.1224, R 336.1225, R 336.1702] - 1.18 The permittee shall monitor, with a handheld CO monitor, the CO emissions from EUHMAPLANT and the production data associated with the time the emissions data were collected.
-The CO emissions should be less than 500 ppmv to ensure EUHMAPLANT is operating properly.
 The permittee shall record one data set for each of the following occurrences: - a) Upon start-up of each paving season. - b) Upon a malfunction of the drum dryer or its associated burner. - c) After every 500 hours of operation.